lemio/Figmata/README.md

 Next, install TypeScript using the command:

-  npm install -g typescript
+  npm install

-Finally, in the directory of your plugin, get the latest type definitions for the plugin API by running:
+Then to build the whole system

-  npm install --save-dev @figma/plugin-typings
+  npm run build

 If you are familiar with JavaScript, TypeScript will look very familiar.
 In fact, valid JavaScript code is already valid Typescript code.